Offset vs Shares Calculator 2026 (Australia)

 - D — Balanced Investor: Lump sum into offset.
 Continue normal P&I repayments on the effective balance (loan minus offset).
 Your required repayment is slightly lower than the full original P&I because less interest is charged.
 The modest freed cashflow is invested in shares each year.
 Loan reduces, offset works, and spare cashflow is deployed — the realistic middle ground between A and B. Wealth = offset cash + after-tax interest saved + share portfolio + extra equity vs C.

 The offset earns your mortgage rate guaranteed and tax-free.
-To match it in shares:
+The simple break-even formula is:

 Hurdle = Mortgage Rate ÷ (1 − Marginal Tax Rate)